-A little while back, we had the pleasure of presenting a webinar hosted by Chad Westbrook, a manufacturing engineering manager and AGCO production system manager at AGCO Corporation.
-AGCO is a full line manufacturer of agricultural equipment.
+We had the pleasure of presenting a webinar hosted by Chad Westbrook, a manufacturing engineering manager and AGCO production system manager at AGCO Corporation.
+AGCO is a full-line manufacturer of agricultural equipment.
 The company makes everything, including tractors, tillers, sprayers, bailers, and other equipment.
 Chad joined our own Mark Graban to discuss a different way of thinking about problem-solving.
 This post is a recap of the presentation - watch the full thing for all the details!

 Presented by Chad Westbrook, AGCO

 In this webinar, you'll learn a structured approach to problem-solving using the following tools:

 - 5G – A tool used to describe a loss phenomenon

 - 5W1H – An approach to the revised phenomenon

 - 4M1D – Defining the contributing factors to the revised phenomenon

 - 4M1D Confirmation – Validating the contributing factors

 - 5 Why’s – Root cause and effective countermeasures

 Chad explained that the Heston, KS plant where he is based produces a complex array of multiple product types and brands.
 Like many other companies, the standard way of addressing issues in the past at AGCO was to react and contain the issue when something came up.
 The Leadership team realized that this band-aid type approach was not really solving problems.
 It just covered up issues.
 Good product went out the door, but it wasn’t uncommon for the same problem to creep up time and time again.